New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 - The Chinese Proficiency Standards are now changing.
 HSK will also have to change to line up.

-- A single advanced HSK test (levels 7-9) will be added to the existing HSK system in 2021 or later.
+- A single advanced HSK test (levels 7-9) will be added to the existing HSK system in March 2022.

-- There will be no change to the current HSK tests (Levels 1-6) in 2021.
-And they are unlikely to change at all in 2022 either.
+- There will be no change to the current HSK tests (Levels 1-6) in 2021 and 2022.
+And they are unlikely to change at all in 2023 either.

 - Until then, all current HSK results are still valid for 2 years if you intend to use them to apply to Chinese universities.